-- Please locate the ONT (Optical Network Terminal) in your home.
-This is the magical fibre box installed in your home when Fibre was installed.
-Your router will be connected to this.
-Check the lights on the Fibre box, as they'll give you clues as to what's happening.
+Locate the ONT inside your home (the little white box that is on the wall inside your home.
+Your router is connected to this.
+Check the lights on the ONT, as they'll give you clues as to what's happening.

 - If there are no lights, check the power hasn't been turned off, or that that the power cable hasn't come apart.
 Try plugging the power cable into another power outlet, or another multi-board.
 If the lights still don't come on, the power supply might need replacing.
 We can sort this for you.